lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CareerDevelopmentProof.png)
 ### Reflection (STAR technique):
 **Situation:** I was under stress on which career field to follow based on what I love doing as I did not make a final decision to go for a career or pursue my education further.
-The goal of the course was to help me prepare for my future in the working industry.

 **Task:** I needed to know myself based on my gifts and talents and I also had to think about what was I most talented in so that I could use it for navigating my path in life.